I lost my cool & yelled at my kids.

 That brave boy who said he cried because his heart felt “crumbled,” but then he realized he knew how to make it “turn red and pink again”—by cleaning up his room by himself & making Mama happy.
 (I mean, omg.
 My Mama heart is in pieces.)

 That empathic little boy who hugged me & held me as I cried.
-Who soothed me just like I do for him.
+Who soothed me just like I soothe him.
 Who kissed me.
 Who told me exactly what I always tell him—“Sometimes we just need to cry & get all the tears out, & that’s okay.
 You can cry as long as you want & as loud as you want.”